JanLahmann/Qoffee-Maker/README.md

 3. [Sign up for a Home Connect Developer Account](https://developer.home-connect.com/user/register)

-Make sure to set your _Default Home Connect User Account for Testing_ to the account name (mail address) created in the previous step.
+Make sure to set your _Default Home Connect User Account for Testing_ to the Home Connect User Account (mail address) used in the previous step.

 Tip: It is not crucial to provided meaningful _Additional Information_.